-Explain the structure and functioning of Human eye.
+Explain the structure and functioning of the Human eye.
 How are we able to see nearby as well as distant objects?

-Cornea is transparent.
+The cornea is transparent.
 It is responsible for most of the refraction of light rays towards the retina.

 Iris is a dark, circular muscular diaphragm behind the cornea.